jgrich/hsej/README.md

 # hsej
 files for creating an ejournals list specific to the health sciences

-This repository supports the effort to create an A-Z list of ejournals that are relevant to the health sciences.  oXygen was used to transform the sources xml files.
-A core list of titles (hstitles.xml) is cross-referenced (coreHStitlesInAlma.xsl) against an Alma report of all ejournal titles to generate the initial list of library holdings (alma.xml).
+This repository supports the effort to create an A-Z list of ejournals that are relevant to the health sciences.  oXygen was used initially to transform the source xml files.
+A core list of titles (hstitles.xml) was cross-referenced (coreHStitlesInAlma.xsl) against an Alma report of all ejournal titles to generate the initial list of library holdings (alma.xml).

 -hstitles.xml - customized list of core health sciences related titles.
 Issn's are included in non-hyphenated format in all relevant files.